tihilv/Omtt/docs/readme.md

 ### Custom Write

 The `write` is the most important markup operation of Omtt.
-This means, in different situation it might be useful to adjust the behavior of that operation fully controlling the output.
+This means, in a different situation, it might be useful to adjust the behavior of that operation fully controlling the output.

 For instance, these features might be requested:
 - string representation of custom data types,